meilisearch/documentation/learn/getting_started/quick_start.md

 ::::

-Once you launch your Meilisearch instance with a master key, all subsequent requests, except the ['GET /health' endpoint](/reference/api/health.md), must include the [`Authorization` header](/reference/api/overview.md#authorization).
+Once you launch your Meilisearch instance with a master key, all subsequent requests, except the [get health endpoint](/reference/api/health.md), must include the [`Authorization` header](/reference/api/overview.md#authorization).

 When you launch your secure instance, Meilisearch will generate two API keys for you: